HomeSpan/SomfyRTS/README_DRAFT.md

 * a PROG button that is used to put the motor into programming mode or "learn" mode so you can add additional remotes; and
 * a channel selector, for remotes that allow the user to control more than one shade or screen from one remote.

-Based on the **superb** work by [Pushstack](https://pushstack.wordpress.com/somfy-rts-protocol/) and other contributors for reverse-engineering and documenting the Somfy-RTS protcols (much thanks!), we can construct a HomeKit-enabled, fully-functional, multi-channel Somfy remote using an ESP32, a simple transmitter, and the Arduino HomeSpan Library.
+Based on the **superb** work by [Pushstack](https://pushstack.wordpress.com/somfy-rts-protocol/) and other contributors for reverse-engineering and documenting the Somfy-RTS protcols (much thanks!), we can construct a fully-functional, *HomeKit-enabled*, multi-channel Somfy remote using an ESP32, a simple transmitter, and the Arduino HomeSpan Library.

-# Constructing the Device

-:construction: (code is complete, text coming soon)
+Apart from the obvious benefit of having HomeKit control of your Somfy shades and screens, our HomeSpan version of the Somfy remote also includes two additional benefits:

+* The remote allows for an arbitrary number of channels.
+Have a 20 window shades spread across 5 rooms?
+No problem - you can control all of them with this single device.
+* Use HomeKit to *set the absolute position of your window shade or screen!*  HomeKit natively supports a slider that allows you to specity the exact position of a window shade, from fully open (100%) to fully closed (0%) in increments of 1%.
+Unfortunately, the Somfy RTS system does not generally support two way communications, nor do the motors transmit status about the position of the shade or screen.
+However, some clever logic inside the sketch and a stopwatch is all that is needed to configure our HomeSpan remote to track and directly set the window shade to any position.